MBBS in Italy

 Quick facts:

-Seats offered for non-EU Students (English Taught) 135
+Total Seats for Non EU Students 135

 • Oldest Universities in the World, and are as old as 1000 Years.